 - Shortness of breath or difficulty breathing

-- Or at least TWO of these symptoms:
+- Or any of these symptoms:

 - Repeated shaking with chills